jasonleebrown/machisplin/README.md

 You need two sets of datafiles.
 1. the layers that will be interpolated and 2. higher resolution covariates that will be use to downscale interpolation layers

 ### 1. Layers to be interpoloated
-The first two column need to be longitude and latitude (x and y), in that order.
-The following columns are the data layers that will be interpoloated.
+This is a single data file where the first two column need to be longitude and latitude (x and y), in that order.
+The following columns represent the corresponding values of the data layers that will be interpoloated.

 ### 2. High resolution covariates
 These need to be raster combinded into a raster stack.
 All rasters must be the same: resolution, projection and extent.